HelloTeamPlz/prod1/README.md

 # PaperTrader

-basic cli paper trader written in python
+basic cli paper trader written in python using mongodb to store stock purchases.

 ## Table of contents
 * [General info](#general-info)